natcap/invest.users-guide/source/en/urban_nature_access.rst

 Exponential
 -----------

-This kernel follows a distance-weighted exponential decay function, where people are more likely to visit the nature closest to them, with weights falling off exponentially out to the maximum radius :math:`d_{0}`.
+A distance-weighted exponential decay function, where people are more likely to visit the nature closest to them, with likelihood falling off exponentially out to the maximum radius :math:`d_{0}`.

 .. math::